 abonitooli_AT_rockefeller_DOT_edu

 Alessandra was born and raised in Italy, where she earned her Ph.D in Psychobiology and Psychopharmacology working on mouse models of drug addiction.
-She then moved to Sweden to work at the Karolinska Institute, where she set up a novel mouse model for the study of non motor symptoms in Parkinson's disease.
+She then moved to the Karolinska Institute in Sweden, where she set up a novel mouse model to study non motor symptoms in Parkinson's disease.
 In 2015 Alessandra was recruited by Dr. Sakmar to join his group at The Rockefeller University, where she developed an innovative platform technology for the generation of antibody-based therapeutics and diagnostics for Alzheimer's disease and other neurodegenerative diseases.
 In 2020 Alessandra joined the Rajasethupathy lab, where she works as senior research associate and lab manager.
 Outside of lab, she likes sport, reading and cooking.

 fakj_AT_rockefeller_DOT_edu